telerik/ajax-docs/api/client/Telerik.Web.UI.RadGantt.md

 The event arguments.

-### clientNavigationCommand
+### clientTaskResizeStart

-Occurs when the current View is changed.
+Occurs when the Task resizing is started.

 #### Event Data